davber/pandocgen/README.md

 1. A Gnu **make** command, preferably version 3.80 or later.
 On most decent machines, this is already installed.
 1. LaTex, such as [TeX Live](http://www.tug.org/texlive/).
-1. [Pandoc](http://johnmacfarlane.net/pandoc/) --- the tool actually doing the generation
+1. [Pandoc](http://johnmacfarlane.net/pandoc/) --- the tool actually performing the
+   generation

 ## Using It...